2025 Iberian Peninsula blackout: Senate Inquiry Committee

 On 18 September 2025, Mrs Marta Castro Pérez-Chirinos, Director of Regulation at the Association of Electricity Companies (AELEC), testified that Red Eléctrica bore sole responsibility for the incident owing to its failure to anticipate synchronous capacity requirements within the system, which resulted in the nationwide blackout.
 According to her statement, voltage surges had already been observed in the transmission grid on 16, 22, and 24 April 2025, occurrences that should have prompted preventive measures.

 On 25 September 2025, Dr Manuel Fernández Ordóñez, Doctor in Nuclear Physics, also attributed responsibility to Red Eléctrica, citing its regulation of voltages that led to the widespread surge.
-He argued that the crisis was not the result of the increasing share of solar and wind energy, but stemmed from structural and regulatory deficiencies in Spain’s electricity network, compounded by operational decisions made by REE.
+He argued that the crisis was not the result of the increasing share of solar and wind energy, but stemmed from structural and regulatory deficiencies in Spain's electricity network, compounded by operational decisions made by REE.

 Finally, on 23 October, Mr Manuel García Hernández, Director for Energy and Mining Policy, appeared before the Senate.
 In his statement, he asserted that Red Eléctrica had not notified the Ministry for the Ecological Transition of any potential risk of disruption to the electricity supply in the days preceding the blackout.
 However, on 22 April voltage variations were recorded which, according to the system operator, are common in isolation but rare when occurring simultaneously, and which led to localised disconnections.
 He also contradicted Red Eléctrica, stating that the Ministry had not instructed it to implement reinforced operation, a status under which it has been operating since 28 April.

-Misinformation
+Misinformation and early speculation

 Cyberattack

 Several false and misleading claims were circulated regarding the origins of the power cut.
 Messages were spread online (at 12:56, 23 minutes after the blackout) claiming that it was caused by a Russian cyberattack, falsely attributed to CNN International and European Commission president Ursula von der Leyen.
 It was also falsely attributed to the Portuguese electricity company EDP Group.